hashintel/hash/apps/hash/README.md

 The HASH application's development is overseen by _[HASH](https://hash.ai/about)_ (the company).

 As an open-source project, we gratefully accept external contributions and have published a [contributing guide](https://github.com/hashintel/hash/blob/main/.github/CONTRIBUTING.md) that outlines the process.
-If you have questions, please reach out to us on our [Discord server](https://hash.ai/discord).
+If you have questions, please open a [discussion](https://github.com/orgs/hashintel/discussions).